zbsss/RemoteTrash/README.md

 3. To get 5V and 3.3V power supply we assumed that these regulators would be used: [first](https://pl.mouser.com/ProductDetail/Microchip-Technology/TC1262-33VDB?qs=Jw2w9zrI6w%252BwE14QJIhJFA%3D%3D&mgh=1&vip=1&gclid=CjwKCAiAi_D_BRApEiwASslbJ7H0cJQEGvKTFvMWM9Xh1R2UAsh5fmZcAWQEGv_KjgUsXIbnqQwQMRoCIS4QAvD_BwE), [second](https://pl.farnell.com/microchip/mcp1703-5002e-db/ic-ldo-reg-250ma-5v-sot223/dp/1627178?gclid=CjwKCAiAxeX_BRASEiwAc1Qdkcw7YHGdpOyY8fNJVOAq-gmqQjOPL75oksJOoKkmFiZcXzzSWzI_ghoCSPIQAvD_BwE&gross_price=true&mckv=sCMYRj03j_dc|pcrid|459816541173|plid||kword||match||slid||product|1627178|pgrid|114468574784|ptaid|pla-303417735835|&CMP=KNC-GPL-SHOPPING-Whoop-HI-31-Aug-20).

 With these assumptions our device's working time would be about 19 days 9 h and 30 min.

+#

+### Code description

+The main program of the device is in file *device.py*.
+To create an object of the Device class, the device configuration should be passed as a parameter.
+The device configuration should contain the information needed to connect using mqtt and information about a bin like: bin id, capacity and time between two sent messages (*message_time*).

+As long as the device's battery is not discharged the device gets the bin filling, updates the battery usage, sends information to the cloud and falls into a *sleep* for a specified period of time (*message time*).
+The device uses less energy while *sleeping*.

+The actual device should retrieve information about the level of filling the bin from the HCSR04 sensor.
+We have mocked library used to operate the sensor, so that the bin will be filling up with the given speed.
+We have also mocked some of *machine* library functions used to operate microcontroller.

+The device sends to the cloud a json file with its id, fill level, battery condition and date with time.

+The simulation is run from the file *simulation.py*, where the devices programs are started in separate threads.